Gynecomastia Healing Process

 4 months post op

-Treatment: Scar formation can take up to 1-2 years before its completed.
-We recommend After surgery Dr. Cruise may recommend ScarLess if needed.
+Scar formation can take up to 1-2 years before the process is fully completed.
+Dr. Cruise may recommend ScarLess if needed.

 Throat irritation after general anesthesia